findsam/auth-server/README.md

-auth-server is a lightweight auth microservice written in Go using Chi, Bcrypt, & JWT.
+auth-server is a lightweight microservice written in Go using Chi, Bcrypt, & JWT.

 #### Structure: